sysdiglabs/sysdig-aws-workshop-instructions/docs/modules/runtime-threat-detection/runtime-threat-detection-cloud/eks-iam-roles-and-irsa.md

 ## The Exploit

 If we install the AWS CLI into our container at runtime and run some commands we'll see if our Pod has been assigned an IRSA role and they succeed.
-There is an **02-01-example-curls-bucket-public.sh** file in `/root` - have a look at it
+There is an **02-01-example-curls-bucket-public.sh** file in `/root`.
+Have a look at it and run it.

 ```bash
 sudo bash; cd ~